 An idea whose time has come in HyperSpace.
 With UBI, everyone can participate in the online content economy, rather than just those with disposable income.
 And in an era where information is frictionlessly copyable and content is expected to be distributed and consumed for free, creators of content can finally be supported by their audiences without having to compromise on their art.

-In HyperSpace, each active user receives a daily allocation of AMP as Universal Basic Income.
+In HyperSpace, each active user who has properly verified their mobile phone number receives a daily allocation of AMP as Universal Basic Income.
 With this income, they’re free to participate in the platform in whichever way they wish: to support their favorite creators, to Amplify and increase the reach of certain posts on the network – earning more if others do the same, to stake the funds necessary to establish their own new Spaces, or to invest the amount required for their post to be published to a Space.

 UBI is the foundation allowing HyperSpace to draw the best content creators to its platform and for the best communities on the web to form and thrive.

 To receive UBI, sign up to HyperSpace and verify your account using your mobile phone.

 To continue receiving UBI every day, you need to spend the AMPs you’ve received on previous days.

 You can store up to three days’ worth of UBI-AMPs before you’ll stop receiving new ones.
 Go out there and spend them!